 |MATH 125 or MATH 145||4|

 |MATH 126 or MATH 146||4|

 Required minor.
-Marine science/chemistry does not require a minor.
+Marine science/geology does not require a minor.

 Special opportunities.
 During the summer semester, a large suite of marine science courses is offered at the Dauphin Island campus of the Alabama Marine Environmental Sciences Consortium.